 It goes by other names, including “virtual doctor visit,” “telehealth,” “virtual care” and more.
 Whatever you choose to call it, telemedicine is considered a new use of technology designed to curb health care costs – but it’s largely the result of a shortage of health care providers, particularly in rural, sparsely populated areas of the country.
 The United States faces a physician shortfall that could be as large as 121,000 by end of 2030, according to the Association of American Medical Colleges.

 The Society for Human Resource Management (SHRM) discovered that 34 percent of small-to mid-size companies were offering some form of telemedicine.
 And half of the large employers surveyed by the National Business Group on Health (NBGH) listed telemedicine as a top initiative in 2019 to establish virtual physician visits for a wider range of medical needs.
+In Mercer’s National Survey of Employer-Sponsored Health Plans for 2020, 80 percent of employers expect a larger role for telemedicine in their programs moving forward.
+Following this new expectation, 38 percent of organizations now have a goal to add, expand or incentivize telemedicine in 2021 to deliver cost and time effective care solutions for their employees today and in post the pandemic environment.

 What Are The Benefits?